 Kubernetes

-Section titled “Prerequisites”- Kubernetes cluster with a default StorageClass when bundled databases are used
+Section titled “Before you install”- Kubernetes cluster with a default StorageClass when bundled databases are used

 - Helm 3 or newer